 is ushered by mirrors over marble into a once lavishly panelled (now mostly

-stripped) 11m x 8m reception hall, centred on a 7m-high feature: a Doric
+stripped) 11m x 8m reception hall, centered on a 7m-high feature: a Doric

 pillar springing like a (- kitsch inevitably invites mixed similes -) giant